Five-year PhD Program: Requirements and Policies

 The Committee approves a Research Reading List and guides the student in the writing of an (article-length) Qualifying Paper.
 On the basis of the paper and written and oral Qualifying Exams, the Committee then determines whether the candidate has met the Qualifying Requirement and can now begin formal research for the thesis.

 After satisfying the Qualifying Requirement the student selects a member of the Thesis Committee to be the Thesis Supervisor.
+By the end of September immediately following satisfaction of the Qualifying Year Requirement, the student produces and presents a Dissertation Prospectus to their Thesis Committee.
 The student remains under the guidance of the Thesis Committee through the final Oral Defence of the finished dissertation.
 Thesis Committees are required to provide regular reports of progress made by their students.

 Doctoral students are expected to proceed through the program without interruption.
 Leaves of absence on medical or personal grounds for a period of up to three terms (one academic year) require documentation.
 The graduate studies leave policy is detailed on the School of Graduate Studies website.

 The Five-Year PhD Timeline summarizes the department’s due dates for each requirement.
-In order to remain in good standing in the department, a student must complete each requirement by its due date.
+In addition, the Qualifying Year Checklist serves as a handy guide for the required steps during that year.
+To remain in good standing in the department, a student must complete each requirement by its due date.
 A student who falls out of good standing in the department is no longer guaranteed funding and no longer guaranteed a spot in the PhD program.